asu-iris/course_robotics/lec3-5/basic-kinematics.md

 ```

-To describe the position of the rigid body, we define a position vector
+To describe the position of the rigid body,  define a position vector
 $\boldsymbol{o}^{\prime}$ pointing from the reference frame origin $O$
 to the body frame origin $O'$.
 We express $\boldsymbol{o}^{\prime}$ in
 terms of $\{\boldsymbol{x}, \boldsymbol{y}, \boldsymbol{z}\}$ of